Mutcholoko/Haptic-Feedback-Linux/README.md

 After weeks of investigating, I finally found a definitive way to get the DualSense's cool Haptic Feedback effects to work on Linux, in games such as Deathloop, Ghostwire: Tokyo, Final Fantasy VII Remake, etc. This is only possible thanks to ClearlyClaire's awesome patches made for Wine.
 There'll be two ways to make this work:
 - The first and easiest is to just download one of the Releases I've precompiled.
-You'll just need to extract the .tar.xz to ```~/.steam/root/compatibilitytools.d```, then select this Proton version within Steam.
+You'll just need to extract the .tar.xz and copy the folder "proton_7.0-local" (the whole folder, not only the content inside it) to ```~/.steam/root/compatibilitytools.d```, then select this Proton version within Steam.
 - The second and more involved is to compile Proton from scratch and applying the patches.
 The main advantage of doing it this way is that you won't depend on me to update this, so there's that.
 But worry not, I will try to update this regularly, so you probably won't need to do this at all.
 If you want to, however, lucky for you, because the steps are quite simple!

 #### Only follow the steps below if you want to build it from scratch!
 If you download from the releases, you absolutely do NOT need to do the following!